 When you go to the gym and struggle to ignore all the wandering eyes as you go about your favourite workout routine.

 Instead of asking yourself why you struggle to respect your body, ask yourself how would you not in our world obsessed with weight loss?
+Healthy body image and the media always seem to be at war.

 In our world that is obsessed with weight loss, food restriction & being skinny.
 How would you not struggle with loving your body?
+It’s the natural effects of negative body image talk.

 Let’s dive into 3 practical things you can do each and every day to work on respecting your body just as she is!